 X-Plane is a commercial comprehensive aircraft simulation package featuring high capabilities and flexibility in selecting the simulation scenario.
 It includes a huge database of aircraft, airports, and scenery around the world.
 Weather conditions can be selected prior and during the simulation to include cloud layers, wind and turbulence, temperature, runway condition, and a wide variety of visibility, precipitation, and other weather parameters.
 Malfunctions of the aircraft systems can be simulated in the following categories: overall, instruments, equipment, engine, engine systems and flying surfaces.
 New aircraft models can be introduced into the database using the aerodynamic capabilities of X-Plane.

-The 2-seat cockpit accommodates dual controls and instrument clusters.
-Visual information in the cockpit is provided by a total of 6 LCD visual displays.
+The two-seat cockpit accommodates dual controls and instrument clusters.
+Visual information in the cockpit is provided by a total of six LCD visual displays.
 Two visual displays host the instruments clusters and four others provide the external visual cues.

 The instructors operating station is located on a platform next to the cabin.
 The instructor has two visual displays for monitoring the simulation and perform simulation scenario set-ups/changes.
-All 5 computers can be controlled using the keyboard on the instructor's desk.
-All functions of the motion base can be controlled through a separate Motion Control Box.
+All five computers can be controlled using the keyboard on the instructor's desk.
+All functions of the motion base can be controlled through a separate motion control box.

 The large black aluminum cabinet next to the cabin houses all electrical and computing hardware.
 Five computers are used to operate the WVU Flight Simulator.
-Computer #1 drives the left 45 visual display.
-Computer #2 drives the left and right forward visual displays.
-Computer #3 drives the right 45 visual display.
-Computer #4 is the "Server" computer and runs the core flight simulation software and the pilots' instruments.
+Computer no. 1 drives the left 45 visual display.
+Computer no. 2 drives the left and right forward visual displays.
+Computer no. 3 drives the right 45 visual display.
+Computer no. 4 is the server computer and runs the core flight simulation software and the pilots' instruments.
 All simulation data to be used for analysis is stored on this computer.
-Computer #5 is the instructor's operating station.
+Computer no. 5 is the instructor's operating station.